losalamosal/losalamosal.me/content/post/starting-to-blog.md

 ## TODO

-So, there you have it.
-My first post on my new blog, stored on GitHub, built with Hugo, and deployed on Netlify.
+So, there you have it: the first post on my new blog.
+It's stored on GitHub, built with Hugo, and deployed on Netlify.
 It's a start, but there are a few things missing that might be useful on a blog: